lindseysim/templatize/README.md

 A few behaviors to note for the above example:

 * Within the template for the repeating section, scope is still from the top level, hence we can render `name.last` within, and subvariables of `children` must be called via dot notation.
-* `children[].lastChild` must be specified as `false` for all array items, as the evaluation for `lastChild` will only happen where such a key exists.
+* `children[].lastChild` must be specified for all array items, as the evaluation for `lastChild` in each repeat of the section will only happen where such a key exists.

 ## Functions ##

 Functions are evaluated to determine the returned value.
-The function is called within the context of the data-binding object, however the scope is limited to where it is called.
+The function is called within the context of the data-binding object where it resides.

 &nbsp; *Template:*

-    {{name.first}} {{name.last}} has {{numChildrenText}}.
+    {{name.full}} has {{numChildrenText}}.

 &nbsp; *Data:*

     {
-      name: {first: "Bob", last: "Belcher"},
+      name: {
+        first: "Bob",
+        last: "Belcher",
+        full: function() {
+          return this.first + " " + this._parent.name.last;
+        }
+      },
       numChildrenText: function() {
         switch(this.children.length) {
           case 0:
             return "no children"
           case 1:
-            return "one child: "
+            return "one child"
           default:
-            return this.children.length + " children: "
+            return this.children.length + " children"
         }
       },
       children: [